ahabra/input-field/README.md

 14. `max-message`: The message to display explaining the maximum value for the field.
 Default is `Maximum value of %v`.
 15. `showrules`: Boolean.
 Default is true.
 Show or hide validation rules.
+16. `tooltip`: String.
+If a provide, a question parm icon is displayed at the end of the label.
+When User clicks on the label a tooltip will pop up.

 ### JavaScript